- Ys: The Oath in Felghana

-- One-Winged Angel: Fuses with the black pearl to become the demon king Darm.
+- One-Winged Angel: Cain fused with the Black Pearl to become the demon king Darm.

 - Running Both Sides: He is the leader of the Six Priests of Ys, and he is also the one who hired the Darklings and the demons to attack Ys.

-- Sealed Evil in a Can: In Ys I & II.
+- Sealed Evil in a Can: In Ys I and Ys II.
 Ys Origin shows how he became the demon king Darm and was sealed 700 years prior.

 - Turncoat: He was the leader of the Six Priests of Ys, but he decided to betray Ys in order to seize ultimate power.